 When it comes to food, think durable and non-perishable.
-Canned or jarred foods like Pringles, salsa, nuts and trail mix aren't easily crushed into a million little crumbs.
+Canned or jarred foods such as Pringles, salsa, nuts and trail mix aren't easily crushed into a million little crumbs.
 Beef jerky, granola bars, gum and non-melting candy make the trip well, as do foods that come well-packaged like Oreos, Little Debbie snack cakes, Moon Pies and packaged fruit pies.

-The most popular edibles are homemade cookies and single bottle-sized drink mixes such as Gatorade or Crystal Light.
-Variety is crucial when sending flavored drink mixes.
-Pink lemonade can get just as old as regular water if your Marine drinks it eight times a day.
+Single bottle-sized drink mixes such as Gatorade and Crystal Light also make great additions.
+But variety is crucial when sending flavored drink mixes.
+Pink lemonade can get just as old as regular water if your service member drinks it eight times a day.

 If you're sending soft cookies, toss a piece of bread into the container.
 It'll keep the cookies soft by releasing moisture that the cookies will absorb.